 Funding priorities are often not set by CSOs.
-Frequent reviews of donor strategies, based on the assumption that change can happen within relatively short timeframe. a encourage some CSOs to take opportunistic approach.
-Thev end morphing themselves to fit the latest donor priority without having inherent expertise in the area.
+Frequent reviews of donor strategies, based on the assumption that change can happen within relatively short timeframe. a encourage some CSOs to take an opportunistic approach.
+Thev end up morphing themselves to fit the latest donor priority without having inherent expertise in the area.
 CSOs become 'project implementing machines' without a genuine strategy or mandate based on recognised expertise.
 This has the perverse effect of crowding out bottom-up and grassroots CSO development, preventing the establishment of organisational goals and ideologies.
 Projectbased support might even contribute to destroying the concept of volunteering among CSO actors.

 To overcome these challenges, donors should align their support with the strategic frameworks of CSOs and consult each other more regularly in order to identify areas of support.
 Follow-up workshops to the roadmap could provide a framework for this.
+Donors should understand that it takes time to build capacity and to measure the impact coordination among donors, and did so especially in the run up to the London Conference in December 2014.
+In spite of all these efforts, both donors and civil society respondents believe that more coordination is needed among development actors on who funds what and where funding is needed, to avoid duplication of work and reduce the risk of funding CSOs working on the same activities.
+More frequent sharing of information on existing projects and future funding priorities among donors will help move towards better coordination and joint programming, and will lead to a more strategic level of support to civil society.

-Donors should understand that it takes time to build capacity and to measure the impact of activities on changes in policy and government practices.
+of activities on changes in policy and government practices.
 Donors often expect to see results too soon.
-At the same time, CSOs should improve their long-term strategic plans, and not just focus on project-by-project funding.
+At the same time, CSOs should improve their long-term strategic plans, and not just focus on project-byproject funding.